 Memorial Sloan Kettering Cancer Center Behavioral Design Fellowship

 I worked with Memorial Sloan Kettering Cancer Center as a Behavioral Design Fellow over a three month period.
-As a part of three-fellow team we liased with the Design and Innovation Group (DIG) and their team of multi-disciplinary designers to develop a methodology that promotes behavioral science best practices.
+As a part of a three-fellow team we consulted with the Design and Innovation Group (DIG) and their team of multi-disciplinary designers to develop a methodology that promotes behavioral science best practices.
 It was a unique challenge because we intentionally took a collaborative design approach with the DIG team.
 We were supervised by a Behavioral Scientist and DIG’s Creative Lead through three design sprints to create the B-Card methodology.
 The B-Card methodology was developed specifically for DIG’s designers working in the service oriented health care space but the methodology can easily be adopted for any industry.
 Our focusing design question was: